Is Carbonated Water Bad For Your Teeth?

 Mineral water is often bottled at the source, and people prefer it because of its perceived purity.
 However, in some instances, it undergoes processing, which includes removing or adding carbon dioxide and removing poisonous substances like arsenic.

-In comparison to the carbonated water, mineral water is better for teeth health because of the natural minerals that it contains.
+In comparison to carbonated water, mineral water is better for teeth health because of the natural minerals that it contains.

 Does carbonated water cause tooth decay?